gordielachance/wp-soundsystem/readme.txt

 === WP SoundSystem ===
 Contributors: grosbouff
 Donate link: https://api.spiff-radio.org?p=31
-Tags: music,audio player,playlist,importer,stream,MusicBrainz,Spotify,XSPF,artists,albums,tracks,sources
+Tags: music,audio player,playlist,importer,stream,MusicBrainz,Spotify,XSPF,artists,albums,tracks
 Requires at least: 4.9
 Tested up to: 5.1.1
 Stable tag: trunk
 License: GPLv2 or later

 WP Soundsystem is a complete solution to manage a music library within WordPress.
-Use it to build or import playlists, manage tracks and audio sources, albums, artists, and play them with our audio player.
+Use it to build or import playlists, manage tracks and audio links, albums, artists, and play them with our audio player.

 == Description ==